hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 thumbnail: images/posts/puzzles/1.JPG

 ---
 Hello and happy almost 2022!

 I wanted to document and share my journey of becoming obsessed with puzzling during the pandemic.
 Since then I have completed nearly 100 jigsaw puzzles, primarily around 1000 pieces each.
-What started as a way to kill time, turned into a love and joy for the simple act of solving jigsaw puzzles.
+What started as a way to kill time, turned into a love and joy for the act of solving jigsaw puzzles.
 From discovering that Goodwill in Michigan sells puzzles for $1 to pulling relics from the back of my childhood home's attic, this experience has been nothing short of wonderful since the beginning.

+There is something I find highly satisfying about the act of creating an imagine from its distinct pieces.
+The techniques you pick up to more efficiently "solve" puzzles are very fun to identify and utilize.

 I wanted to tell this story with photos of the puzzles I've completed as well as some memories made along the way.
 It is quite long since it includes nearly a hundred photographs of puzzles, but I highly recommend for some rainy day entertainment.

-There is something I find highly satisfying about the act of creating an imagine from its distinct pieces.
-The techniques you pick up to more efficiently "solve" puzzles are very fun to identify znd utilize.

 <img src="/images/posts/puzzles/1.JPG" style="width:950px;"/>
 <br>